RebelKeithy/Aquaculture/README.md

 # [Aquaculture 2](https://minecraft.curseforge.com/projects/aquaculture)

-An expansion of Minecraft's fishing system.
-You never know what you'll catch.
-Every biome is home to tons of unique fish you can only catch in that biome, and there's a myriad of new loot items you can randomly catch while fishing.
+An enhancement of Minecraft’s piscatorial system.
+The catch is always a surprise.
+Each biome harbors countless fish that are exclusive to its environment, and a plethora of new loot items await you as you cast your line.

 How to get Aquaculture through maven
 ---